 Email Security

-My organization is in the US, so GDPR doesn’t apply to me.
+1. Our organization is in the U.S., so GDPR doesn’t apply to us.

-This is the biggest misconception out there.
+This remains the biggest misconception about GDPR for American companies.
 GDPR doesn’t apply based on the geography of your enterprise.
 Rather, the data regulation is based on the location of your users or customers.
-So if you exchange emails with EU residents or have site visitors, customers, users, etc., who reside there, you must comply with the regulations.
+So, if you exchange emails with EU residents or have site visitors, customers, users, etc., who reside there, you must still comply with GDPR regulations.
 Read the full text of the GDPR regulation.
 And if you don’t take adequate measures and something goes wrong, you may be subjected to hefty fines.

 • Name